- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack against Western interests.

 From late February 2011, the ongoing conflict along the border with Somalia has intensified.
 Heavy fighting has been reported on the Ethiopia-Somalia border and the Kenya-Somalia border.
 The risk of violent attacks and terrorist acts has increased.

 Border with Sudan and South Sudan, including the Gambella Region: We strongly advise you not to travel to the areas bordering Sudan and South Sudan, including the Gambella Region, due to the presence of armed groups, inter-tribal clashes and landmines and the risk of banditry and kidnapping.
-The security situation in these areas is extremely dangerous and there is a high risk of violent crime and civil unrest.
+The security situation in these areas is extremely volatile and there is a high threat of violent crime and civil unrest.
 Continuing unrest and sporadic violence in this region has led to the deaths of many people, including a number of UN personnel.
-The security situation remains volatile and could escalate without warning.

-A peace agreement signed between Ethiopia and Eritrea in 2000 is yet to be fully implemented and the border is heavily militarised and remains closed.
+A peace agreement signed between Ethiopia and Eritrea in 2000 is yet to be fully implemented.
+The border remains closed and is heavily militarised.
 Both sides are on heightened alert and political tensions remain high.
 Hostilities could escalate at any time.
 In March 2012, Ethiopian military forces attacked military bases inside Eritrea.
 In March 2008, eight people were killed and 11 injured when a bus exploded as it left a bus station in the border town of Humera.
 There are no direct flights between the two countries.
 See also our travel advice for Eritrea.

 There has been an increase in violent assaults against foreigners in Addis Ababa, including in areas around the Hilton and Sheraton Hotels and the Bole Road.